Exploring Sanmachi-suji and the Sake Breweries of Takayama Old Town

 Of course, in this modern day and age, the Takayama Jinya no longer serves its original purpose, instead it is now a history museum for tourists and locals alike.

-Plus a fun fact is that Takayama Jinya’s main hall used to be considered as one of the biggest rice storehouse in Japan.
+If you go in you’ll see great halls, conference rooms, residential areas, offices, and even an interrogation room.
+Plus a fun fact is that Takayama Jinya’s main hall used to be considered as one of the biggest rice storehouses not just in Takayama but in all of Japan!

 The entrance fee is 440 JPY for adults, for high school children and younger ages, the admission price is totally free.